-The tidy clump-forming habit and fine texture of Prairie Dropseed Grass makes it a great choice for a border.
+The tidy clump-forming habit and fine texture of Prairie Dropseed Grass make it a great choice for a border.
 If using along a walkway, take care to site it at least 18” off-center to prevent its leaves from encroaching on the path.
 This grass can also be massed or used as a component of a dry prairie garden.
 It also provides good winter interest and is tolerant of snow loads, so it can tolerate less-than-ideal spaces with higher levels of traffic.

 As it is tolerant of dry conditions, this is a good candidate for green roofs.

-Prairie Dropseed Grass is used by our native bees and other insects for nesting structure and is an important component of any pollinator garden.
+Prairie Dropseed Grass is used by our native bees and other insects for nesting structures and is an important component of any pollinator garden.
 The seeds are also a food source for native birds.

 As it is drought tolerant, Prairie Dropseed Grass requires minimal moisture once established.
 During the first growing season after planting, provide occasional watering to help establish the extensive root system.
-You can clean up this grass in spring, before the new growth starts to push, cutting it back to 3” above soil.
+You can clean up this grass in spring, before the new growth starts to push, cutting it back to 3” above the soil.
 When cutting back this grass, be careful to not cut into the crown.
-You can also cut this grass back in fall if desired, but this will remove any winter interest.
+You can also cut this grass back in the fall if desired, but this will remove any winter interest.

 Prairie Dropseed Grass has no major insect or disease problems.